 Sierra Meadow Restoration and Low Impact Development

 Luke joined American Rivers in 2010.
-Prior to American Rivers, Luke helped start an innovation and engineering design group, where his favorite project was developing a low-cost surgical machine for treating cataract in the developing world.
+He leads American Rivers’ meadow restoration and headwaters conservation efforts in California.
+Prior to American Rivers, Luke helped start an innovation and engineering design group.
 He also worked on the antifreeze proteins found in Antarctic fish (including 100 under-ice scuba dives), and on habitat change in the Columbia River basin (including countless kayak surveys of the steeper tributaries).
 Luke has a Ph.D. in biomechanics and ecology from Stanford, where his dissertation focused on the nonlinear ecology of sea-level rise and climate change.
 Luke loves critically relevant science, testing strategies and stretching molds.

 B.S. & M.S. in Earth Systems from Stanford University